As a parent, you might be eligible to claim the Child Tax Credit (CTC).

 Can I claim my child for the child tax credit?

-- The child must be your biological child, stepchild, adopted child, foster child, sibling or descendent such as grandchild, niece or nephew.
+- Be your biological child, stepchild, adopted child, foster child, sibling, or descendent such as a grandchild, niece, or nephew.

-- The child must not have provided more than half of their own financial support during the tax year.
+- Not have provided more than half of their own financial support during the tax year.

-- The child must be a US citizen or a US national or resident alien.
+- Be a US citizen or a US national or resident alien.

-- The child must have lived with you for more than half of the year.
+- Have lived with you for more than half of the year.

 Is there an income limit?